paulsonkoly/yarr/README.md

 branch coverage.

 Debug can be enabled by running the app in development environment by setting the YARR_DEVELOPMENT=1 environment variable.
-In development mode the bot doesn't daemonize itself, and outputs more verbose logs to the console.
+In development mode the bot outputs more verbose logs to the console.

 ### Testing